 - CNS tumors: most often glioblastoma

-- Muir-Torre syndrome: HNPCC-variant with sebaceous tumours and keratoacanthocytomas
+- Muir-Torre syndrome: HNPCC-variant with sebaceous tumors and keratoacanthocytomas

 Radiographic features are related to the underlying conditions:

 - colorectal carcinoma (CRC): more frequently right sided (70% proximal to the splenic flexure) 6.
 Despite the name, colorectal cancers arise from adenomatous polyps.
 Diffuse polyposis is characteristically absent.

 - small bowel adenocarcinoma: most commonly duodenal